 Y class cabin

-As you can see from the map, my aircraft was at Terminal 2.
-We took around 10 minutes to reach to the threshold of runway 16R.
+We took around 10 minutes to reach the threshold of runway 16R.
 We had a few aircraft in front of us and in no time, we took off from the runway in the usual A340 style!
-The cabin noise of the take off was definitely quieter in front but the take-off power of the aircraft was very sluggish but it was very gentle and comfortable.
-Once we reached to a certain attitude, the aircraft made a 180 degrees in heading and headed North-west to our destination, Helsinki.
+The cabin noise of the take-off was definitely quieter in front but the take-off power of the aircraft was very sluggish but it was very gentle and comfortable.
+Once we reached to a certain attitude, the aircraft made a change in heading and we were in the direction of North-west to our destination, Helsinki.
 As far as I know, flying the Airbus or Boeing aircraft plane is pretty easy now, the auto-pilot does all the work.
 What the pilots need to do is to monitor the system, ensuring that the aircraft is following instructions from them.

 Once the aircraft passed FL100, the seat belt sign was switch off and the in-flight crew were in action.
 While waiting for the crew to serve us lunch, I took some photos of the seat pocket in front and the PTV.